Michael-Lusk-2023/niklaus-von-fluee/README.md

 - __Promotion of partner organizations__

-  - This page will allow the user directly to book guided tours offered by the tourism partner, in relation to which the website will negotiate a commission.
+  - This page will allow the user directly to book guided tours offered by the website's tourism partner, in relation to which the website will negotiate a commission.
-  - It additionally will comprise a resources hub comprising links to partner foundations, churches and museums.
+  - This page additionally will comprise a resources hub providing links to partner foundations, churches and museums.

+- __Multilingual support__

+  - As interest in pilgrimage currently is increasing in Europe and the European diaspora, it is intended to make the website more broadly accessible by providing multilingual support.
+  - The first multilingual implementation will support French, German, and Italian, languages, which are the national languages of Switzerland.
+  - A subsequent multilingual implementation might be made to support Portuguese, Russian, and Spanish languages, reflecting nationalities frequently traveling to Switzerland for tourism purposes.
+  - A possible further multilingual implementation would be made to support Chinese, Korean, and Japanese languages in an effort to reach out to tourism visitors from East Asia, who increasingly are visiting Switzerland.

+- __Literature resources__

+  - In a later development stage, the website may be extended to support readers by further including a literature list and copies of scholarly publications which are relatively difficult to access.